sudo-awk/CloudHacking/flaws/level 6.md

 ```

-So we have a function name called `Level6` , using this `function name` we got we can use this to retrieve `resource` name.
+So we have a function name called `Level6` , using this `function name`, we can now retrieve `resource` name.

 ```
 ┌──(aaron㉿kali)-[~/flaws/level6]